zgbkdlm/ssdgp/matlab/README.md

 To be honest, I don't like this Matlab implementation, and I think these codes are crap.
 The story is that I tried to make the code automatic for generating DGP models, but it turns the implementation to be quite messy and took me a ton of time to test.

 Nonetheless, the codes are safe to use, as they are tested.
-If you use Python, I recommend the reader to check the Python implementation instead.
+If you use Python, I recommend the reader to check the Python notebook implementation in `../pythoon_notebooks` instead.
+Although the Python notebooks do not cover the full picture of SSDGPs, they should be enough to help you get started at least, I think.

 # Citation